mcormier/tallyman/README.md

 5. Run *bin/tallyman*

+## Developing Locally ##

+Some of the demos will generate Cross-Origin Request Blocked errors when doing local development.
+To see how the page will render when deployed on a server do the following in Firefox.

+1.  view --> about:config

+2.  set privacy.file\_unique\_origin  to false

 --------------------------------------------------------------------
 The feltron theme was heavily influenced, pretty much a direct copy of, Nicholas Feltron's [2006 annual report](http://feltron.com/ar06_01.html).